brycewray/eleventy_bundler/src/posts/2020/01/two-cheers-tailwind.md

 ## *Update, 2020-01-18*

-After a few days of mulling this over as well as re-reading a lot of stuff about what ordinary CSS can do these days, especially in league with PostCSS and the appropriate set of PostCSS plugins, I concluded I'd return to CSS Grid.
+After a few days of mulling this over as well as re-reading a lot of stuff about what ordinary CSS can do these days, especially in league with PostCSS and the appropriate set of PostCSS plugins, I concluded I'd return to CSS Grid.[^TWCSSG]

+[^TWCSSG]: I did see a few days ago that [Tailwind CSS will soon include CSS Grid support](https://github.com/tailwindcss/tailwindcss/releases/tag/v1.2.0-canary.4), which is definitely a good and overdue move; but it didn't change my mind.

-However, as noted above, I opted *not* to return to SASS/SCSS.
+However, as I hinted above would be the case were I to eschew the utility-first approach, I opted *not* to return to SASS/SCSS.

 Why?